nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 One tip is to make it easy for you start something.
 Often times we write down tasks that are too vague.
 Too much of uncertaininty is not pleasant.
 When you are looking at a task to pick up, you have to spend mental energy to disect the problem at that point.
 Imagine you are already in the middle of a work day.
 You are already a little worked up.
 The moment you have to spend the mental energy, you immediately do something else to shy away from this duanting task.
 You open social media and you do a couple of scrolls and 2 hours are gone.
 Instead if the task is already disected into small portions and the first step doesn't take more than 2 minutes, you are muck likely to start doing it.
 Once you start doing it, it is easy to continue doing it (unless you are in a very distracting environemnt).
 Even if you get distracted, it is easy for you to gain your focu back becuase the checklist item you are working on is well within your reach.

+Your first step should ideally be as dumb as possible.
+It should be something that you can do without spending any mental energy.
+If you want to read 10 pages, your first step should be to reach out for the book and place it in front of you.
+That's it.
+That is all that is needed.
+Next you flip through pages and read the first sentence.

 When you write down tasks like "start job search", "write blog on habit sustaining" as you would assume is a daunting and mammoth task.
 I'm generally more motivated during the nights.
 So that is when I try to arrange my tasks for tomorrow and try to break them down into smaller checklists.
 The best time to do this is when you are adding this task in your to-do list itself.
 That is when the iron is hot (when you have the most context).

 ## Habit Stacking